babab/pycommand/doc/index.rst

                error -- Thrown by GetoptError when parsing illegal arguments

-               flags -- OrderedDict of parsed options and corresponding arguments, if any.
+               flags -- Object/dict of parsed options and corresponding arguments, if any.

                usage -- String with usage information.
 The string